KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/25-chariot-vehicle.md

 * **Battlefield:** Embodied existence and its moral–dharmic tensions.

-* **Teaching:** The L₂ (SS / SM: Anthra / Nousa) must yield control to the L₃ (DS / DM: Archeus / Noeüs) within; veracious action arises from resonance with divine will.
+* **Teaching:** The L₂ (SS / SM: Anthra / Nousa) must relinquish disordered self‑governance in favor of lawful orientation; veracious action arises from resonance with divine will.

 ### 3. The Sun Chariot (Greek)